dan-sf/luigi_tree/README.rst

 Luigi Tree
 ==========

-Luigi Tree is an example project basised on the Luigi_ Python package.
-Once installed you can create `Pascal triangle`_ like dependancy graphs using the Luigi scheduler.
-This project can be used as an example starting point for anyone who is working to build a command line application baised on the Luigi framework.
+Luigi Tree is an example project based on the Luigi_ Python package.
+Once installed you can create `Pascal triangle`_ like dependency graphs using the Luigi scheduler.
+This project can be used as an example starting point for anyone who is working to build a command line application based on the Luigi framework.

 .. _Luigi: http://luigi.readthedocs.io/en/stable/
 .. _Pascal triangle: https://en.wikipedia.org/wiki/Pascal%27s_triangle